ahmed858/PL-SQL-Package/README.md

 ## 4. ReplenishStock:
 Updates the stock of a specific product.

+# Instructions for Running the Test
+1. Execute Ecommerce DB Creation.sql to set up the database schema.
+2. Execute the package specification and body scripts.
+3. Run testing.sql to validate the package functionality.

 ### The package body is logically implemented and uses SQL%ROWCOUNT, FOR LOOP, and error handling appropriately.